 In 1963, The camp trustees met to discuss the need for a home for the Camp Director.
-The house will have three bedrooms, one and a half baths, a kitchen, living room and dining room.
-There will also be a full-sized basement with one corner enclosed to be used as an office and a place for the camp committee and camp trustees to meet.
-It will also house all camp records.
+The house would have three bedrooms, one and a half baths, a kitchen, living room and dining room.
+There would also be a full-sized basement with one corner enclosed to be used as an office and a place for the camp committee and camp trustees to meet.
+It would also house all camp records.
 The house was paid off in only 3 years.

 In 1964, the brick pillars and the brick and stone for the sign base were completed.
-The sign was built so that it could be seen by both North and Southbond traffic.
+The sign was built so that it could be seen by both North and Southbound traffic.